 8461 Reporting Violence, Vandalism, Harassment, Intimidation, Bullying, Alcohol and

 The Board approved the 2019-2020 Student Activity Fee Guidelines and Procedures.

 Policies Committee Chair Brendan Galligan stated that, provided no additional snow or emergency day is used, schools will be closed on Friday, May 24.

 CURRICULUM, INSTRUCTION AND PROGRAMS

-The Board approved for first reading the following curricula:
+The Board approved for second reading the following curricula:

 The Board accepted with gratitude the following donations:

 - A gift of $2,524 from the Tamaques School PTO – Steam funds to purchase five Chrome Books.